kopavel/KiCadLogicalSchemeSimulator/README.md

 [KiCad](https://www.kicad.org) plugin for interactive logical scheme simulation.
 Supports two usage methods: directly from KiCad or standalone, using a schema file exported from KiCad in the "PCB Netlist"(`.net`) file format.

 Focuses on performance and simplicity of the net schema part API, allowing easy implementation of custom schema part behaviors for simulation.
+Tend to provide out-of-the-box experience.
+For that has predefined mapping for several KiCad libraries, like 4xxx, some 74xx and others.

-[Here is more info](stuff/kicad_symbols/README.md) about the supported schema part list and how to configure KiCad symbols mapping for the simulator.
+More info about [how to configure KiCad symbols mapping](stuff/kicad_symbols/README.md) for the simulator and [supported schema part list](schemaParts/README.md).

+Be sure helping this project by implementing new components and/or extend mapping for existing implementation and share result with comunity.

 ## Building